simonpacis/kapyban/README.md

      move y completed
      move u completed
      ```
-     Note that if you wanted to move all the contents of a single column to another, the swap command allows you to do so.
+     Note that if you wanted to swap the contents of a single column to another, the swap command allows you to do so.

      ```
      swap in progress done